adrianmartin-consuegraj/adrianmartin-consuegraj/README.md

 I obtanined a Higher National Diploma about Web Application Development in Madrid, which did nothing but make me feel more caught up by the whole world of programming: it's pretty stimulating the idea that there is always a way to do anything!<br>

 Now I'm focused on mastering Java, Spring and Angular.
-Currently

 ## About me
  - 🏡 I'm currently coursing a bachellor degree in Computing and Information Systems.</li>